 Despite wearing contact lenses, he was a superb overhead mark possessing great judgement.

 Dillon had an outstanding season in Norwood's premiership drought breaking year of 1975.
-Not only did he win Norwood's Best and Fairest and lead the club's goal-kicking, but he also represented South Australia in the interstate match against his old state.
+Not only did he win Norwood's best and fairest and lead the club's goal-kicking, he also represented South Australia in the interstate match against his old state.

 Renowned as a ball player, Dillon played his 100th game for the club in 1977.

 In 1978 and 1979 he was appointed Reserves playing coach and guided the team to the 1978 Reserves premiership.

 A fine cricketer, Dillon played A grade for the Melbourne and Kensington cricket clubs.